Truck driver hiring: how to hire truck drivers in your area

 Potential recruits will check your operation and the type of vehicles and routes you offer, points out Lyle Gruntorad, Program Chair for the Commercial Drivers License training program at Southeast Community College in Lincoln, Nebraska.
 Candidates will screen you on or off their short list partly based on what they find via online searches, so post essential details about equipment, schedules and company culture.

-- Reliability is essential.
+Reliability is essential.
 For newly trained drivers, ask about how they have stayed on schedule with prior jobs.
 For experienced candidates, ask how they handle schedule-derailing complications on the road.

 Stay in touch with Millennial candidates via Facebook and Twitter, advises trucking operations consultant Stephen Prelipp, of Prelipp Consulting, based in Chapel Hill, NC.
 Candidates in their twenties and early thirties tend to be in sync with the rapidly evolving technology demands of driving and are interested in hearing about equipment, benefits and routes, he says.

-- Seniority should be rewarded with plum schedules and routes…but one driver’s plum is another’s prune.
+Seniority should be rewarded with plum schedules and routes, but one driver’s plum is another’s prune.
 Drivers expect top performance to be met with their choice of schedules and routes.
 Additional training and skills development shows drivers that you’re investing in their professional future.